allenai/propara/EMNLP18-README.md

-Download glove embeddings file from https://nlp.stanford.edu/projects/glove/ and store it as data/glove.6B.100d.txt.gz

-Initialize the environment created as per the main README in this GitHub project
+Initialize the environment created as per the file README.md in the root directory.
 ```
     source activate propara
     export PYTHONPATH=.